tinitiateprime/python/python-core-language/python-exceptions/python_exceptions.md

 # type() function returns the type of the specified object as a type object.
 # type(e).__name__ prints the name of the exception class
 # e prints the actual exception instance
-# Output: ZeroDivisionError division by zero
+# OUTPUT: ZeroDivisionError division by zero
 ```

 ## Handling Multiple Exceptions